Giovanni Battista Quilici: Life

-He founded his religious order – the Daughters of the Crucified on 12 September 1840.
-He referred to the women of his order as his "little girls".
+He founded a religious congregation, the Daughters of the Crucified, on 12 September 1840.
+He referred to the women of the congregation as his "little girls".
 Quilici's decision to establish a religious congregation prompted Colbert to found one of her own in Turin.

 In 1843 one of his relatives attacked him to take possession of his funds intended for the poor.
 In 1844 Leopold II offered him the Cross of Saint Joseph but Quilici refused because he deemed it unimportant; the duke wanted to change it to an economic contribution but the priest had died before he could receive it.

-Quilici died at 5:00pm on the Feast of Corpus Christi on 10 June 1844 after he fell ill with a high fever at the beginning of the month.
+Quilici died on 10 June 1844, on the Feast of Corpus Christi, after he fell ill with a high fever at the beginning of the month.
 His funeral was celebrated on 11 June 1844 and his remains were later transferred in 1932.
-His order received the papal decree of praise from Pope Pius IX on 15 January 1853 and later received full approval from Pope Leo XIII in 1882.
-The order was later aggregated to the Order of Saint Augustine on 11 October 1898.
-The order now exists in Peru and as of 2008 there were 14 houses and a total of 92 religious in them.
+The congregation received the papal decree of praise from Pope Pius IX on 15 January 1853 and later received full approval from Pope Leo XIII in 1882.
+It was later aggregated to the Order of Saint Augustine on 11 October 1898.